Namoshek/azure-devops-project-scaffolder/docs/template_authoring.md

 ## Overview

 A template is any repository in the collection that contains a `project-template.yml` file in its root.
 The extension discovers these automatically via Code Search and presents them to project administrators in the "Project Scaffolding" page under Project Settings.
+If project restrictions are configured, only templates from allowed projects will be shown.
+Users can only see templates from projects they have at least read access to.

 When a user selects a template and fills in the parameter form, the extension:

-1. Creates new repositories by copying files from `sourcePath` subfolders, rendering all content and file names through [Handlebars.js](https://handlebarsjs.com/).
+1. Creates new repositories by copying files from `sourcePath` subfolders (or the template repository root if `sourcePath` is empty), rendering all content and file names through [Handlebars.js](https://handlebarsjs.com/).
-2. Creates YAML pipeline definitions pointing to the created repositories.
+2. Creates YAML pipeline definitions pointing to designated files in the created repositories.

 Everything is **non-destructive**: if a repository already exists and has commits, it is skipped (not overwritten).